Entire world passing through a delicate period now: PM Modi | Politics

 - India

-Stating that the entire world is passing through a delicate period now, Prime Minister Narendra Modi Friday asserted irrespective of how deep the crisis is India's response is even bigger.
+Stating that the entire world is passing through a delicate period now, Prime Minister Narendra Modi Friday asserted no matter how deep the crisis is India's response is even bigger.

-Addressing an election rally here, the PM also said that thousands of students have been brought back from Ukraine safely under the ongoing Operation Ganga, and those who are still there are being evacuated. ''The entire world now is passing through a 'najuk daur' (delicate period) of this century.
+Addressing an election rally here, the PM also said that thousands of students have been brought back from Ukraine safely under the ongoing Operation Ganga, and those still there are being evacuated. ''The entire world now is passing through a 'najuk daur' (delicate period) of this century.
 Many countries are today affected by the pandemic, unrest and uncertainty.
-But you must have seen however deep the crisis is India's attempts (to address them) are even bigger and firm,'' he said.
-Mentioning the war in Ukraine, the PM said, ''We have brought back thousands of students from Ukraine under Operation Ganga safely.''
-He added that special flights are being operated for those who are still stuck there.
+But you must have seen however deep the crisis is India's attempts (to address them) are even bigger and firm,'' he said. ''We have brought back thousands of students from Ukraine under Operation Ganga safely,'' the PM said, adding special flights are being operated for those still stuck there.
 Any campaign associated with mother Ganga is bound to succeed, he added. ''During the coronavirus period, India brought every single citizen stuck abroad by running Operation Vande Bharat.
 Operation Devi Shakti was carried out in Afghanistan.
 Now, India is engaged in saving every citizen and student in Ukraine,'' he added.

-He said the Opposition has only one work -- to break society, divide the people, grab power and loot UP. ''Is this game acceptable to you?''
-He said that during the previous government in the state, only 800 houses were built for the poor in Mirzapur, but the Adityanath government has sanctioned 40,000 houses 28,000 of which have already been built. ''Will you vote for those who built 800 or who gave 28,000?'' he asked.
+He said the Opposition has only one work -- to break society, divide the people, and grab power and loot Uttar Pradesh. ''Is this game acceptable to you?'' he asked.
+He said that during the previous government in the state, only 800 houses were built for the poor in Mirzapur, but the Adityanath government has sanctioned 40,000 houses, 28,000 of which have already been built. ''Will you vote for those who built 800 or who gave 28,000?'' he asked.

 ''Working hard is not in the dictionary of dynasts.
 They do not have time for helping and worrying for the poor.
 They cannot make the country and UP strong,'' he said, adding this is time to stand unitedly.